 Hibiscus is also a key ingredient in Joyful Heart, an uplifting tea blend that promotes harmony and imparts a sense of peace.

-Hibiscus powder can also be used externally to support healthy, lustrous hair and radiant, glowing skin—enhancing natural beauty from the outside-in as well as the inside-out.
+Hibiscus powder is very popular in Ayurvedic skin care.
+It can be used externally to support healthy, lustrous hair and radiant, glowing skin—enhancing natural beauty from the outside-in as well as the inside-out.

 For a pitta-balancing, beautifying hair mask, simply mix the powder with water until you have a thick paste.
 Then apply carefully to your hair and scalp, allow it to dry, and rinse off in the shower.